herzog0/herzog0/README.md

 # Teodoro Mendes
-#### Software Engineer for 4 years.
+Software Engineer for 4 years.
 Currently Head of Tech at [Mentora](https://www.mentora.gg).

-#### Programming and its ecosystem/community are my passion.
+Programming and its ecosystem/community are my passion.
-#### I value clear, efficient and constant communication between all parts of the company and the development process.
+I value clear, efficient and constant communication between all parts of the company and the development process.
 I'm very extroverted, creative and quick learner of all kinds of contents.

 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white&link=mailto:teobmendes@gmail.com)](mailto:teobmendes@gmail.com) [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/teodoro-bertolozzi-mendes-027806140/)

-### Stack Overflow
 <a href="https://stackexchange.com/users/17393308"><img src="https://stackexchange.com/users/flair/17393308.png?theme=dark" width="208" height="58" alt="profile for Teodoro on Stack Exchange, a network of free, community-driven Q&amp;A sites" title="profile for Teodoro on Stack Exchange, a network of free, community-driven Q&amp;A sites"></a>

-### The metric below describes how *comfortable* I feel with some techs, with a constant progress of studying them.
+The metric below describes how *comfortable* I feel with some techs, with a constant progress of studying them.

 ![Progress](https://progress-bar.dev/100/?title=Typescript%20%20%20%20%20%20)